Sierra Nevada Corporation: Demonstration and Science Experiments (DSX) spacecraft

-SNC has concluded a successful two-year on-orbit research mission for the Air Force Research Laboratory (AFRL).
-The mission utilized SNC's Demonstration and Science Experiments (DSX) spacecraft in medium Earth orbit (MEO), and resulted in research and technologies that advance the potential future deployment of United States Department of Defense (DoD) spacecraft in the harsh radiation environment of MEO.
-The three successful DSX physics-based research/experiment areas include: Wave Particle Interaction Experiment (WPIx), Space Weather Experiment (SWx), and Space Environmental Effects (SFx).
+SNC concluded a successful two-year on-orbit research mission for the Air Force Research Laboratory (AFRL) in 2021.
+The mission utilized the Demonstration and Science Experiments (DSX) spacecraft in medium Earth orbit (MEO) and helped utilize research and technologies that could advance the potential future deployment of United States Department of Defense (DoD) spacecraft in the harsh radiation environment of MEO.
+The three successful DSX physics-based research/experiment areas included: Wave Particle Interaction Experiment (WPIx), Space Weather Experiment (SWx), and Space Environmental Effects (SFx).
 Robert Johnston, the principal investigator on the science side of the DSX team, commented on the DSX mission: "We will be working the science from this mission for the remainder of our careers ...
 DSX's contributions in understanding the environment of space are profound to our nation and the DoD."

 Other projects

 Predator

 In 2001, SNC was producing landing gear for the Predator drone.

 C-145A Skytruck

-In 2009, SNC converted the Polish PZL M28 Skytruck into the C-145A Skytruck for the Air Force Special Operations Command (AFSOC).
-One crashed beyond repair in Afghanistan in 2011, and 11 were retired in 2015.
+In 2009, the corporation converted the Polish PZL M28 Skytruck into the C-145A Skytruck for the Air Force Special Operations Command (AFSOC).
+One crashed beyond repair in Afghanistan in 2011.
+Eleven were retired in 2015.
 In 2016, three were sent to Kenya, two to Costa Rica, two to Nepal, and two to Estonia.
 SNC took over maintenance of the AFSOC planes in 2017.